- Evolved looks

 2019 BMW 3-Series

-No crash-test data has emerged for the 2019 BMW 3-Series.
+Not all crash-test data has emerged for the 2019 BMW 3-Series, but it still earns a top score.

-Neither the IIHS nor the NHTSA has had a chance to crash-test the new 3-Series, so we abstain from a rating.
+The NHTSA has not had a chance to crash-test the new 3-Series, but we know enough to give it a 9 out of 10 here.
 (Read more about how we rate cars.)

 With the 2019 3-Series, BMW’s adopted standard low-speed automatic emergency braking across the board.
 Any version can be outfitted with active lane control and adaptive cruise control, and a new parking-assistance feature can recall how the 3-Series slid into a parking spot, and can use that information to steer out of the spot.